conversejs/converse.js/docs/source/developer_api.rst

 get(key)
 ~~~~~~~~

-Returns the value of a configuration settings.
+Returns the value of the particular configuration setting.
 For example:

 .. code-block:: javascript